Phase-Subtractive Interference and Noise-Resistant Quantum Imaging with Two Undetected Photons: An alternative setup to realize phase-subtractive two-photon interference by path identity and noise-resistant quantum phase imaging with undetected photons

 In this section, we present an alternative setup (Fig.~\ref{fig:HRWZ-supp}) that can be used to experimentally realize phase-subtractive interference by path identity and noise-resistant phase imaging with undetected photons.
 The setup is inspired by an experiment performed by Herzog et al. \cite{herzog1994frustrated}.

-In contrast to the setup presented by Fig.~2 in the main text, this setup (Fig.~\ref{fig:HRWZ-supp}) employs only one nonlinear crystal.
-Furthermore, the geometry of the setup discussed in the main text is similar to that of a Mach-Zehnder interferometer, whereas the geometry of the setup presented here is more similar to that of a Michelson interferometer.
+In contrast to the setup presented by Fig.~\ref{fig:RandPhase}b of the main text, this setup (Fig.~\ref{fig:HRWZ-supp}) employs only one nonlinear crystal.
+Furthermore, the geometry of the setup discussed in the main text is similar to that of a Mach-Zehnder interferometer; whereas, the geometry of the setup presented here is more similar to that of a Michelson interferometer.
 Despite these differences, these two setups work under the same principle.

 As shown in Fig.~\ref{fig:HRWZ-supp}, a nonlinear crystal is pumped from two sides by two \emph{mutually incoherent} pump beams.
 We call these two pump beams pump 1 and pump 2.
 Signal and idler photons generated by SPDC due to pump 1 propagate in beams $S_1$ and $I_1$, respectively.
 Likewise, signal and idler photons generated by SPDC due to pump 2 propagate in beams $S_2$ and $I_2$, respectively.
 The four-photon quantum state generated by these two SPDC processes before path identity is applied is identical to that obtained for the setup given in the main text.
-That is, the state is given by Eq.~(\ref{state-four-supp}) (or Eq.~(6) in main text).
+That is, the state is given by Eq.~(\ref{state-four-ZWM-Supp}).

 Idler beam $I_1$ is reflected by a mirror and sent back through the crystal in such a way that it perfectly overlaps with beam $I_2$ (Fig.~\ref{fig:HRWZ-supp}).
 Signal beams are also overlapped following the same procedure.
+We thus have two path identity relations